Potty Training Myths & Real-Life Tips for Potty Training Toddlers

 It’s a good sign if your toddler starts showing interest in the potty when other people go.
 It is also helpful if they can pull up and down their own pants.

 Any signs of resistance to using the potty mean it’s probably a good idea to wait a bit.
 If you start before seeing signs of readiness there is a good chance you will encounter regression and the process as a whole will take longer.

 Don’t feel pressured by what other parents are doing.
 Every child is different.
-You know your child and are the best person to determine when they are ready.
+You know your child and are the best person to determine when they are ready to potty train.
 Not a book, not a grandparent, not a friend, just you.

 Potty training can be a long road.
-I wish you luck!
+I wish you luck on the journey!